Enjoy a Cozy Winter by Exploring Georgia's Top Activities

 Birdsong Nature Center, Thomasville, GA

 What was once a plantation in the 1800s and later a cattle farm is now the Birdsong Nature Center.
-Located in Thomasville, Georgia, on 565 acres of land, the center’s mission is conservation and education.
+Located in Thomasville on 565 acres of land, the center’s mission is conservation and education.
 The land is covered with hardwood and pine forests, dotted with ponds and swamps, teeming with wildlife, and bathed in the vibrant beauty of wildflowers.
 Birds and butterflies claim the airspace, while 12 miles of nature trails and an assortment of natural habitats beg to be explored year-round.

 All aboard the SAM Shortline

-Located in Cordele, Georgia, the SAM Shortline transports passengers back in time to the golden age of railroads.
+Located in Cordele, the SAM Shortline transports passengers back in time to the golden age of railroads.
 The 1949 vintage railcars provide a nostalgic atmosphere for riders as the train chugs from one quaint town to the next.
 The train is named in part for the original railroad company—the Savannah, Americus and Montgomery Railroad Company—that traversed the tracks that ran from Savannah to Alabama in the 1880s.
 The head of the railroad company was Colonel Samuel Hugh Hawkins of Americus.
 He is also part of the reason the SAM Shortline has its current name.
 The train route stops at different towns on different days, but each town is unique and offers fun and excitement to its visitors.
 Sometimes, the train departs from Cordele and at other times, it departs from the Georgia Veterans State Park boarding location.

 Star gazing at Stephen C. Foster State Park

 Have you ever laid in your backyard and just looked up at the night sky, peering from one constellation to the next?
 Did you know there’s actually an award for best places to stargaze?
-The International Dark Sky Association named the Stephen C. Foster State Park in Fargo, Georgia as a gold-tier “International Dark Sky Park.”
+The International Dark Sky Association named the Stephen C. Foster State Park in Fargo as a gold-tier “International Dark Sky Park.”
 The designation means the park’s skies have very little ambient light, so visitors can enjoy spectacular views of the moon, stars, planets, and comets.

 State Botanical Garden, Athens, GA